yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/sharding-data.md

 ### Observe automatic sharding when adding nodes

-1. Add one more node to the cluster for a total of four nodes, as follows:
+1. Add one more node to the universe for a total of four nodes, as follows:

     ```sh
     ./bin/yugabyted start \